Guang-Hou/skeleton-sp21/proj2/gitlet-design.md

 17. `public String showStatus()`
     1. Used for `java gitlet.Main status` command.
     2. Print the repository information such as branches, staged files etc.
-    3. From branchesMap, read all branch names.
+    3. From `branchesMap`, put all branch names in a TreeSet so they will be in lexicographic order.
-    4. From `addFiles` and `rmFiles` read the list of file names to add and remove.
+    4. From `addFileMap` and `rmFileMap` read the list of file names to TreeSet.
     5. Add modified files but not staged for commit.
-    6. Add untracked file names.
+    6. Add untracked file names which is neither in `addFileMap` nor in the headCommit fileBlobs.
+18. `public static TreeMap<String, String> getModifiedButNotTrackedFiles()`
+    1. Helper function for showStatus() to get the modified but not tracked files.
+    2. Use a TreeMap to keep ordering and a String maker to differentiate between modified and deleted.
+    3. Find files that were committed before which now are changed but not staged in addFileMap.
+    4. Find files that were staged before which now are changed after being staged.
+    5. Find files that were deleted from CWD, still tracked in current commit but they are not in rmFileMap.
-18. `public void checkoutCommitAndFile(String commitID, String fileName)`
+19. `public void checkoutCommitSpecificFile(String commitID, String fileName)`
     1. Used for `java gitlet.Main checkout [commit id] -- [file name]` command.
     2. Change the file's contents according to its snapshot in the provided commitID.
     3. Use the commitID to read the relevant commit object.
     4. From the commit object, get the file's hash.
     5. Use the hash, get the serialized file from the blobs folder, copy it to the CWD and overwrite the file if it is already there.
-19. `public void checkoutFile(String fileName)`
+20. `public void checkoutFile(String fileName)`
     1. Used for `java gitlet.Main checkout -- [file name]` command.
     2. Change a file's content according to the headCommit.
-    3. Call checkoutCommitAndFile(headID, fileName)
+    3. Call checkoutCommitSpecificFile(headID, fileName)
-20. `public void checkoutBranch(String branchName)`
+21. `public void checkoutBranch(String branchName)`
     1. Used for `java gitlet.Main checkout [branch name]` command.
     2. Change the CWD contents according to the branch's latest commit.
-    3. Use the branch name to get the branch latest commitID from branchesMap.
+    3. Use the branch name to get the branch latest commitID from `branchesMap`.
-    4. Call resetCommitFiles to copy files to CWD.
+    4. Call `resetCommitFiles` to copy files to CWD.
     5. Point the `head` file to this commit.
 Change the activeBranch to the branchName.
     6. Clear the stagingArea.
-21. `public void createBranch(String branchName)`
+22. `public void createBranch(String branchName)`
     1. Used for `java gitlet.Main branch [branch name]` command.
     2. Create a new branch and point it to the headCommit.
     3. Update the branchesMap, add the branchName : headID
-22. `public void rmBranch(String branchName)`
+23. `public void rmBranch(String branchName)`
     1. Used for `java gitlet.Main rm-branch [branch name]` command.
     2. Remove the provided branch from the repository.
     3. Update the `branches` file, delete the branchName entry.
-23. `public void resetCommit(String preCommitID)`
+24. `public void resetCommit(String preCommitID)`
     1. Used for `java gitlet.Main reset [commit id]` command.
     2. Change CWD contents according to the provided commit id.
 Update head pointer and branch pointer.
     3. Call helper function resetCommitFiles().
     4. Change the head pointer and branch pointer to preCommitID.
     5. Clear the stagingArea.
-24. `public void resetCommitFiles(String preCommitID)`
+25. `public void resetCommitFiles(String preCommitID)`
-    1. Helper function to change CWD contens based on the provided commit id.
+    1. Helper function to change CWD contents based on the provided commit id.
-    2. Read the commit object with the id of preCommitID.
+    2. Read the commit object with the preCommitID.
     3. Check if the commit file exists and if there is any untracked files in CWD.
-    4. Delete all files in CWD.
+Call helper function `handleUntrackedFileOverwritten`.
+    4. Delete files in CWD that are already committed in the head commit.
+Note not all files will be deleted.
+For example, an untracked new file which is not in the commit, and if it will not be overwriten by the preCommit, it should not be deleted.
-    5. Copy files from the preCommit blobs to CWD.
+    5. Copy files from the preCommit blobs to CWD, and overwrite if the fileName already exists.
+The final status is the all the fileNames in preCommitID are restored.
+Some new files might exist.
+26. `public static void handleUntrackedFileOverwritten(String curCommitID, String preCommitID)`
+    1. Helper function for resetCommitFiles.
+    2. Handle the case where there is untracked file which will be overwritten by the preCommitID.
-25. `public void merge(String branch)`
+27. `public void merge(String givenBranchName)`
     1. Used for `java gitlet.Main merge [branch name]` command.
     2. Merges files from the given branch into the current branch.
     3. Create a new Commit object by copying the head from the current branch.
 Use it as the baseline and modify it.